aws/karpenter-provider-aws/website/content/en/preview/provisioner.md

 The provisioner spec includes a limits section (`spec.limits.resources`), which constrains the maximum amount of resources that the provisioner will manage.

-Presently, Karpenter supports `memory` and `cpu` limits.
+Karpenter supports limits of any resource type that is reported by your cloud provider.

 CPU limits are described with a `DecimalSI` value.
 Note that the Kubernetes API will coerce this into a string, so we recommend against using integers to avoid GitOps skew.

 Memory limits are described with a [`BinarySI` value, such as 1000Gi.](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-memory)

-Karpenter stops allocating resources once at least one resource limit is met/exceeded.
+Karpenter limits instance types when scheduling to those that will not exceed the specified limits.
+If a limit has been exceeded, nodes provisioning is prevented until some nodes have been terminated.

 Review the [resource limit task](../tasks/set-resource-limits) for more information.